NMCSW/Stormworks-vehicle-stealer/readme.md

 **$\textcolor{red}{\text{THIS PROGRAM IS MADE TO DEMONSTRATE THE CURRENT GAME VULNERABILITY}}$** **$\textcolor{red}{\text{TO THE GAME DEVELOPERS AND TO DRAFT THEIR ATTENTION TO THE PROBLEM.}}$**
 ---
+### This program uses memory replacement using pymem to activate the save world button in multiplayer mode. ###
+### Next, the program can restore some file structure of the saved world and make changes to scene.xml for further spawning of buildings and their theft. ###
+---
 ![alt text](img/image5.png)

 ### **[ Options ]**